Click on a link to be taken to the entry below.

 Students should consult “Returning to the University” in the University Regulations—Academic section of this Record for policies that govern their readmission to the University.
 Application must be made to Curry’s Office of Admissions and Student Services at least 60 days prior to the start of classes during the semester a student wishes to matriculate.
 In addition to the approvals required by University policy, applications for readmission must be approved by Curry’s academic dean.
 Transfer credits taken at another institution while on suspension will not be accepted.
 See University policy on re-enrollment.

 Students should consult “Returning to the University” in the University Regulations—Academic section of this Record for policies that govern their reenrollment at the University.
-Students who have been on an approved leave of absence may apply for re-enrollment when returning to the Curry School of Education, as long as their return is within the agreed-upon time frame arranged through Curry’s Office of Admissions and Student Services.
+Students who have been on an approved leave of absence may apply for re-enrollment when returning to the Curry School of Education and Human Development, as long as their return is within the agreed-upon time frame arranged through Curry’s Office of Admissions and Student Services.
 Any student who does not maintain enrollment and does not have an approved leave of absence will be required to reapply for admission and are not guaranteed acceptance.

 Students who wish to appeal a grade must first attempt to resolve the issue with the instructor of the course.
 Reasons for appeal include errors in calculation or transcription, an incorrect grade has been submitted, or an incomplete grade.
 Absent a satisfactory outcome, the student consults with the chair of the department.
 Students may consult with the Curry School’s associate dean for academic programs and student affairs to confirm which department chair should be contacted.
 If this path proves unsuccessful in the resolution of the matter, the student may appeal to the dean of the Curry School.
 The dean’s decision is final.
 At each stage of their appeal, students should provide any supporting documentation they believe is important to their appeal.
 Appeals must be initiated within one month of the final date by which grades are posted for the term in question.